clerk/docs/popular-guides/email-and-password.md

 ## Configuration

-The first thing you need to do is enable email address and password-based authentication in your Clerk instance.
+The first thing you need to do is enable email address and password-based authentication on the [Email, Phone, Username page](https://dashboard.clerk.dev/last-active?path=user-authentication/email-phone-username).

-From the [Clerk Dashboard](https://dashboard.clerk.dev), select your instance and head over to **Authentication** > **Standard Form Fields**.&#x20;

 Select **Email address** for your contact information and **Password** as your authentication strategy.